Packaging Design Testing: Importance, Methods, and Metrics

 Consumer Metrics

-• Visual Appeal: Attractiveness and alignment with brand identity.
+• Visual Appeal: Measures the attractiveness of the design, including color schemes, typography, and overall layout, to ensure alignment with brand identity.

 Compliance Metrics